she-code-africa/SCAMP-Cohort6-Technical-Assessment/intermediate/datasci.md

 ## Submission
 - Push your project to the github repo created above.

-- submit your project github URL on the application form here: [SCA Events](http://shecodeafrica.org/events)
+- submit your project github URL on the application form here: [Cohort 6 Application](http://shecodeafrica.org/events)

 *Good luck!*